 Obesity and related health problems are...
 Read more

 In 2012 we started the participatory design process with students in grades 6-8 at William Dick Elementary School.
 This journal documents the ten-week process resulting in the final design schematic.
 The exciting new play space based on students’ input and...
 Read more

 The Trust for Public Land is working with the community on the renovation of this vibrant recreation and community center in the St. Hughs neighborhood of North Philadelphia.
 In July 2012 we started the community-based participatory design process with an...
 Read more

 Hank Gathers Recreation Center at 25th and Diamond is an important community resource known for its numerous after-school and summer programs, bustling public pool, and competitive basketball games.
-We are currently working with community members to...
+But with 4,000 nearby residents depending on its...
 Read more

 For years, children at William Dick Elementary played on an asphalt yard with very little playground equipment.
 The hard surface prevented rainwater from being absorbed so the yard was often covered in puddles—one was so large that students called it "the...
 Read more